 6.1 Does the affiliate have a written policy on advocacy defining the process by which the affiliate determines positions on specific issues?

-NUL Comments/Recommendations: ULHC has a written policy on advocacy in place.
+NUL Comments/Recommendations: ${c1_s6_6_1_comment_1}

 Criteria, Standards and Indicators

 Criteria 2: Organizational Vitality

 An effective Urban League affiliate has sufficient resources and assumes responsibility for managing them, in order to ensure the continuation and expansion of the Urban League in the affiliate community.